adamsmasher/sokobanDOS/lesson1/README.markdown

 $ dosemu boxshv.com
 ```

-If everything worked out well, DOSEMU should load our program, wait for
+If everything worked out well, DOSEMU should load our program, switch to
-five seconds, and then quit.
+graphics mode, wait for five seconds, and then quit.

 If you use a different environment (in particular, a different operating
 system and/or DOSBox or Bochs to test) and can provide instructions for